INTRODUCTION

 3. A batter on the offensive team shall not leave the batter’s box to dispute an umpire’s call.

-4. Any other player on the offensive team shall not leave the dugout or bench area to dispute an umpire’s call.
+4. No player shall leave the offensive’s team dugout or bench area to dispute an umpire’s call.

 5. Managers are responsible to keep their players under control at all times.